64bit-polygon/raven-writer/README.md

 # `raven-writer`

-`raven-writer` is a utility to allow for easy translations and interpolations for projects using the popular [POEditor](https://poeditor.com/) localization service.
+`raven-writer` is a FE utility to allow for easy translations and interpolations for projects using the popular [POEditor](https://poeditor.com/) localization service.

 What `raven-writer` does: